rzarno/php-rag/README.md

 1. Run in CLI: `cd app/src && composer install`

 2. Setup language model - choose API "A" and local model "B":
-- A. Run GPT-4o via OpenAI API:
+- A. Download Llama3 model using ollama and run LLM locally (this option is slower na need more resources but works fully on local env):
 - A.1.
-Create api_key.txt file inside app/src and put there your OpenAI API key
+Download ollama from `https://ollama.com/download`
 - A.2.
+Download Llama 3 8B with `ollama run llama3`
-As last processing stage use GeneratedTextFromGPTProvider class (default)
+- A.3. use MxbaiTextEncoder.php class in app/src/loadDocuments.php (default)

-- B. Download Llama3 model using ollama and run LLM locally:
+- B. Run GPT-4o via OpenAI API (this option is faster but requires OpenAI API key):
 - B.1.
-Download ollama from `https://ollama.com/download`
-- B.2.
-Download Llama 3 8B with `ollama run llama3`
+Create api_key.txt file inside app/src and put there your OpenAI API key
-- B.3.
-As last processing stage use GeneratedTextFromLocalLlama3Provider class
+- B.2. use Ada002TextEncoder.php in class in app/src/loadDocuments.php

 3. Run docker-compose: `docker-compose up`